 Membership

 Chairperson: Nominee who must be a [Member] or [Chartered member] and a CILT Local Council Member elected by the Territory Members.
 The local CILT Territorial Chairman (President) would consult WiLAT Global Convenor on the nomination.
 Where the person is not yet a member of their Local Territorial Council then the Council will co-opt them on their being appointed Chairperson.
-The Nominee must be approved and appointed by the IMC.

 Vice Chairperson: The Vice-Chairperson must be members of the WiLAT and the CILT and be appointed by the Chairperson.
 There could be more than one Vice Chairperson.